Forwarding address · For the privacy-first

 Point newsletters at it.

-The first one lands the morning after we’ve seen enough newsletters to earn the page.
+A live strip tells you the moment your first forward lands — no guessing whether the filter took.
+The first digest arrives the morning after we’ve seen enough to earn the page.
 Same seven a.m.
 Same calm.

 When to choose this.